bcSpace/Option-Back-Testing-Framework/README.md

-# Option-Back-Testing-Framework-
+# Option-Back-Testing-Framework

-# Goal of project
+# The Goal
-The goal of the project was to streamline the process for option strategy devolpement.
+The goal of the project was to streamline the process for developing systemic automated option trading strategies.
+The solution was to build a framework to manage all the moving parts including:
+•	Data management
+•	Simulating the market
+•	Testing and optimizing trading algorithm inputs
+•	Visualizing performance and calculating relevant stats